-In this career quiz, there are 10 questions that will analyze if the Kindergarten and Elementary School Special Education Teachers career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Kindergarten and Elementary School Special Education Teacher is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |Instruct special needs students in academic subjects, using a variety of techniques, such as phonetics, multisensory learning, or repetition to reinforce learning and meet students’ varying needs.|